escapin/bayesianNetworks/README.md

 ### Development environment

-* Download the Bayesian Net Toolbox and `mksqlite`
+* Download the `Bayesian Net Toolbox` and `mksqlite`:

  ```
  make
  ```

-* Open MATLAB, navigate to this folder and run the script
+* Open MATLAB, navigate to this folder and run the script:

 ```
 loadLibraries